The Skin API

 $font parameter that corresponds to a font array key specified in the

-$typography object uses the character constant for known fonts to make specific adjustments to the resulting typography.
+$typography object even uses the x-height of fonts (if known) to make specific adjustments to the resulting typography.

-By default, Thesis tunes all line heights around an optimal value of 75 characters per line.
-Put differently, the
+By default, Thesis tunes all line heights around an optimal value of 75 characters per line, which is perfect for article-length reading.

 height() method will generate a golden ratio line height at 75 characters per line; at lower CPL values, the line height will be less than the golden ratio, and at higher CPL values, the line height will be greater than the golden ratio.